 About Our Volunteer Program

-SJHCG offers both adult and teen volunteer programs.
-Each provide an opportunity to meet new people, develop new skills, explore different career options, and assist in our community.
+Volunteering at SJHCG offers an opportunity to meet new people, develop new skills, explore different career options, and assist in our community.

-- Retail volunteers who serve clients, visitors, and staff in our Silver Maple Coffee and Gift Shop and the Hair Care Place.
+- Retail volunteers who serve clients, visitors, and staff in our Silver Maple Gift Shop and the Hair Care Place.

-We offer several opportunities for teen volunteers between the ages of 14 and 18.
+We invite volunteers aged 16 years of age and older to apply.
 A minimum 6-month commitment is required.